 If there are any discrepancies in the number of credits that were emailed to you, contact the Registrar's Office at 617-521-2111 as soon as possible to resolve the matter!

 When will I receive my lottery card?

 Your lottery card should be delivered to your campus mailbox in early April.
 You will not receive a lottery card if you have a business hold on your account or if your deposit is below $250.
 The Office of Residence Life will contact you if you fall into one of those categories.
 Once you clear your hold, bring a receipt to the Office of Residence Life to receive your lottery card.

 If my roommate (or suite-mate) has a better lottery card than I do, do I need to bring my lottery card to room selection?

 Yes, everyone participating in room selection will need to have their lottery card at the event.
 Groups of roommates and suite-mates can choose to use the lowest (best) number in their group to select a room.
 However, you should always be prepared to break into smaller groups if the suite you would like is no longer available.
 When a group breaks into smaller groups, each individual group will use the lowest (best) number within that group.
-For example, if your group had the numbers 2003, 2027 (roommates) and 2100, 2256 (roommates) you would use 2003 to select the four person suite you want.
-If there are no more suites and you decided to break up into two doubles, one double would use 2003 and the other would use 2100.
+For example, if everyone in your group were in status 2 and had the numbers 3, 27 (roommates) and 100, 256 (roommates) you would use 3 to select the four person suite you want.
+If there are no more suites and you decided to break up into two doubles, one double would use 3 and the other would use 100.
 Under no circumstances can you switch numbers with other people and after selecting on housing selection night roommate changes will not be considered until after the 2nd week of Fall semester.

 How do I find a roommate?